 This website (migarden.msu.edu) is full of resources to get you growing this season.
 Topics covered include Vegetables, Fruit, Flowers, Trees/Shrubs, Lawns/Grass, Soil, Water, Plant Problems and Preservation.

 Become a Smart Gardener by creating Smart Soils, Smart Plants, and Smart Lawns.
 Stop by our office for hard copies of twenty different tip sheets to help you save time and money while protecting the environment this season.

 Local Diagnostics Clinic

-Drop samples off at the Leelanau County MSU Extension office during office hours. (after the Executive Order expires on May 28th - use the Lawn and Garden Q&A above in the meantime.)
+Drop samples off at the Leelanau County MSU Extension office during office hours. (or use the Lawn and Garden Q&A above in the meantime.)
 Samples will be taken for evaluation by our Consumer Hort Program Instructor or Extension Master Gardener Volunteers.

 Help people and communities grow!
 Lend a hand to the MSU Extension Consumer Horticulture team's effort to get the word out about research-based, environmentally sound gardening practices.
 Interested individuals get the chance to take a focus, 13-week training course and engage in a community-outreach, horticulture-related volunteer project.
 To find out about the next local training class see our Leelanau County Master Gardener page or visit the state-wide Master Gardener Program website for more information.